 The guinea pigs don’t just like but also need another one of their kind to keep them company, if possible.
 In case you can keep only one guinea pig, know well that you are not just his owner, feeder or cage-cleaner, but his best friend and family.

 This is a pet that likes companionship and bonding.
 With another guinea pig, it has security, sleep partner, interaction, play-mate, and better life quality.

 If you keep two of them, and one passes away, be sure to provide the guinea pig with another friend.
 It might be complex to adjust them to one another all over again, but the guinea pig will thank you for this because it likes to have someone by its side.

-And, if the guinea pig can have the best of both worlds – you and a companion of his own kind, – you know your cute furry friend will be as happy as it can be!
+And, if the guinea pig can have the best of both worlds – you and a companion of his own kind, your cute furry friend will be as happy as it can be!